Gospel singer and preacher Bill Dunn was 'All Shook up' by a song from the King

-Elvis Presley: Popular singer and preacher Pastor Bill Dunn was 'All Shook up' by a song from the King
+Van Morrison'S friend, popular singer and preacher Pastor Bill Dunn was 'All Shook up' by Elvis Presley song

 Elvis fan Bill Dunn is releasing a book - ‘I'm all shook up’ – explaining how his life was dramatically changed by a song from the King.